How to Monitor Your Spouse's Credit Score

 What to do if you find errors in your spouse's credit report

-If you have reason to believe that the errors on your spouse’s credit report (or your own) are the result of identity theft, it’s a good idea to also take the following steps:
+If you have reason to believe that the errors are the result of identity theft, also take these steps:

 Conclusion